nrfconnect/sdk-nrf/doc/nrf/config_and_build/multi_image.rst

    When programming an application for the nRF5340 Audio DK, the application core image is built from a combination of different configuration files.
    The network core image is programmed with an application-specific precompiled Bluetooth Low Energy Controller binary file that contains the LE Audio Controller Subsystem for nRF53.

-   See the :ref:`nrf53_audio_app` application documentation for more information.
+   See the documentation for :ref:`nrf53_audio_app` for more information.

 .. _ug_multi_image_default_config: